Fornication/Arkays-Commandment/README.md

 ### Tweaking the ENB

 If you wish to make changes to them to better suit your visual preferences, follow the information below.

+To remove the letterbox effect:
+- Press [Shift+Enter] to open the ENB menu
+- In the right tab called Shader parameters, there is a section called `ENBPOSTPASS.FX`.
+Select it to open it.
+- Scroll down to letterbox and disable it.
+- Press the save configuration button.
+- You have now disabled letterbox and can press [shift+enter] to return to game.

 Open the console with `~` before doing edits, so you're not randomly swinging weapons around while editing the ENB.